webmasterkai/wayoffthegrid/docs/orientation/9-electrical.md

 ### Positive Post

-1. 200A: Charger/Starter Bus
+1. 200A: Charger Bus
-2. 100A: Power Bus
+2. 200A: Starter / Power Bus

 #### Charger Bus

-1. 200A: Starter
-2. 200A: Alternator Ouput
+2. 200A: _pending removal_ Alternator Ouput
 3. 90A: Buck Charger 1
 4. 90A: Buck Charger 2
 5. 60A: Smart Buck Charger

 #### Power Bus

+1. 200A: Starter
 1. 50A: Boost Charger
-2. 25A: Engine Control CZone
+2. 50A: Engine Control CZone
 3. 50A: 24h Fuse Block

 #### 12v 24h Fuse Block